torvalds/linux/Documentation/userspace-api/netlink/intro.rst

 :c:member:`nlmsghdr.nlmsg_pid` is the Netlink equivalent of an address.
-It is referred to as Port ID, sometimes Process ID because for historical reasons if the application does not select (bind() to) an explicit Port ID kernel will automatically assign it the ID equal to its Process ID (as reported by the getpid() system call).
+It is referred to as Port ID, sometimes Process ID because for historical reasons if the application does analt select (bind() to) an explicit Port ID kernel will automatically assign it the ID equal to its Process ID (as reported by the getpid() system call).